mark-magic/mark-magic/packages/website/docs/en/config.md

 ## transforms

-The transform plugins, can be 0 or more.
+Transformation plugins, there can be 0 to many.

 - [plugin-doctran](./plugin/plugin-doctran.md)
 - [plugin-image-fetcher](./plugin/plugin-image-fetcher.md)

 ## output

-The output plugin, with similar configuration as the input plugin.
+The output plugin, which has a similar configuration to the input plugin.

 - [plugin-local](./plugin/plugin-local.md#output)
 - [plugin-hexo](./plugin/plugin-hexo.md)

 ## Environment Variables

-If there is a need to use confidential configurations such as cookies or tokens, environment variables can be used in the `mark-magic.config.yaml` configuration file using the `${ENV_NAME}` syntax.
-Additionally, `@mark-magic/cli` is capable of automatically reading the `.env*` files in the same directory as the configuration file, allowing the definition of environment variables while ignoring them in `.gitignore`.
+If you need to use some secret configurations, such as cookies or tokens, you can use the `${ENV_NAME}` format in the `mark-magic.config.yaml` configuration file to use environment variables.
+The `@mark-magic/cli` also supports automatically reading `.env*` configurations in the same directory as the configuration file, where you can define environment variables and ignore them in .gitignore.

-For example, when using the `@mark-magic/plugin-joplin` plugin:
+For example, when using the `@mark-magic/plugin-joplin` plugin

 ```yaml
 tasks: